JayTeeSF/google_search/README.md

 (hacked) google SEO-rank searcher

 ## Why?
+You have a website
+It has pages
+You want those pages to show-up in search results (preferrably the first page)

+And you realize the only way to improve something is to first measure it.

-See where your site's first-page shows-up in results for a particular search
+This program simply helps you see where your site's first-page shows-up in the results for whatever search you specify

 ## Woah...
 IANAL, but proceed with caution: use this software at your own risk.
 Just assume